lancekrogers/festival_ebook_planning/build_system/README.md

 ### 2. Copy the Template Files

-Copy these 4 files from `build_system/` to your `festivals/` directory:
+Copy these 6 files from `build_system/templates/` to your `festivals/` directory:

 - `FESTIVAL_SOFTWARE_PROJECT_MANAGEMENT.md` - Core methodology documentation
 - `COMMON_INTERFACES_TEMPLATE.md` - Template for defining system interfaces
 - `TASK_TEMPLATE.md` - Template for individual tasks
+- `TASK_EXAMPLES.md` - Concrete examples of well-written tasks
 - `FESTIVAL_RULES_TEMPLATE.md` - Template for project standards
+- `FESTIVAL_OVERVIEW_TEMPLATE.md` - Template for project overview and goals

 ### 3. Create Your Festival

 Tell your AI agent:
-> "Please fully review the 4 markdown files to understand the festival methodology, then create a festival for [your project goal]"
+> "Please fully review the 6 template files to understand the festival methodology, then create a festival for [your project goal]"

 ### 4. Review and Iterate